 Theoretical background to the pedagogy proposed for animal welfare education

 In order to promote its teaching, we therefore invite you to consider animal welfare as a socially, scientifically and ethically live issue.
-As with any socially acute question (Legardez & Simonneaux, 2006), animal welfare is indeed the subject of controversy both in the scientific world with regards to reference knowledge and practices, and in the social world where it is the subject of media coverage, with scientists more or less explicitly advancing their ethical position, depending on their sensitivity and their difficulty in grasping a new concept, whereas some of them had hitherto promoted animal production (Bourdon, 2003).
+As with any socially lively issue (Legardez & Simonneaux, 2006), animal welfare is indeed the subject of controversy both in the scientific world with regard to reference knowledge and practices, and in the social world where it is the subject of media coverage, with scientists more or less explicitly advancing their ethical position, depending on their sensitivity and their difficulty in grasping a new concept, whereas some of them had hitherto promoted animal production (Bourdon, 2003).

 From a scientific point of view, the number of criteria that attempt to make animal welfare an objective and scientific concept only reflects the difficulty of advancing a unitary theory.
 Chapouthier (2010) proposes to consider animal welfare through the limitation of suffering and pain, Grandin and Johnson (2009) through emotions.
 Mellor and Stafford (2009) introduce the concept of quality of life, Broom (2011) that of coping (2011).
 Nordenfelt invites us to rely on the animal's natural behaviour (2011), while Dawkins (2004) proposes to question the animal about its choices and preferences.